CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Methods

 We define a CountsDiff forward process with \textit{$p$-schedule} $p(t)$ as a pure death process with transitions given by \eqref{eq:forward-rates}, with $\mu(t)$ such that the process has marginals

 and conditionals

 We have the following existence proposition, proven in Appendix \ref{appendix:proof-of-forward}: \begin{proposition} Given $p:[0,1] \rightarrow[0,1]$ differentiable, monotonically decreasing, and with endpoints $p(0) = 1$, $p(1) = 0$, there exists a CountsDiff forward process with $p$-schedule $p(t)$. \end{proposition} This forward process is visualized in Figure \ref{fig:full_blackout}.
 Blackout diffusion's forward process is a special case of CountsDiff's; see Appendix \ref{appendix: converting blackout noise schedule}.
-We note that when matching the signal-to-noise ratios (SNR) of CountsDiff and Gaussian diffusion, $p(t)$ is analogous to noise schedule $\bar{\alpha}_t$.
-This correspondence enables the adaptation of any noise schedule from Gaussian diffusion to CountsDiff; for this work, we propose $p(t) = \cos (\tfrac{\pi t}{2})^2$ from \citet{nichol2021improved} (see Appendix~\ref{appendix:noise_schedule_derivation}), which also has some theoretical advantages over the schedule in Blackout diffusion (see Appendix \ref{appendix: comparing_blackout_and_cosine}).
+Intuitively, this $p(t)$ controls the rate at which information is destroyed in the noising process.
+As we show in Appendix~\ref{appendix:noise_schedule_derivation}, the signal-to-noise ratio of a Gaussian diffusion proccess as a function of its noise schedule $\bar{\alpha}_t$ matches the signal-to-noise ratio of a CountsDiff forward process as a function of its $p$-schedule exactly.
+This correspondence enables direct application of any noise schedule from Gaussian diffusion to CountsDiff; for this work, we propose $p(t) = \cos (\tfrac{\pi t}{2})^2$ from \citet{nichol2021improved}, which also has some theoretical advantages over the schedule in Blackout diffusion (see Appendix \ref{appendix: comparing_blackout_and_cosine}).